JingChen-Thu/academic_website/content/publication/2023zhengyangli_quadratic/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: Accepted by Numerical Mathematics":" Theory, Methods and Applications
+publication: Accepted by Numerical Mathematics Theory, Methods and Applications
-publication_short: Accepted by Numerical Mathematics":" Theory, Methods and Applications
+publication_short: Accepted by Numerical Mathematics Theory, Methods and Applications

 # Display this page in the Featured widget?
 featured: true